US consumer borrowing up $17.9 billion in August

 Consumer borrowing increased at a solid pace in August, helped by the biggest jump in auto and student loans in three years.

-Total credit rose $17.9 billion after a $23 billion increase in July, the Federal Reserve reported Monday.
+The Federal Reserve says total credit rose $17.9 billion after a $23 billion increase in July.

 The August strength came from a $19.8 billion increase in the category that covers auto and student loans.
 It was the biggest monthly advance since August 2016.